5 Reasons Why Indians love Dubai

 Burj Khalifa is modeled after a Hymenocallis flower and when seen from the sky, looks like the onion-dome depiction found all over the Islamic nation.
 This impressive building was opened in 2010 and since has won 18 records for its remarkable height and design.

 Along with two observation decks to take in the amazing bird’s eye views of Dubai, there is fine dining, the Dubai Mall, and the Dubai Fountain on the grounds of Burj Khalifa.
 Indians looking for an all-day experience to please the whole family can find it at this design and engineering wonder.
-You can get at the top Burj Khalifa tickets.
+You can get Burj Khalifa tickets online by cleartrip.

 People are drawn to Dubai’s glittering skyline and golden promises, and Indians are no different in wanting a good life.
 Plenty of Indian business people flock to Dubai to make their fame, and what better way to spend that fame than on the endless entertainment on offer in Dubai?